Overview of the workshop related to special consumption tax on products harmful to health on the morning of September 20 - Photo: N.NHIÊN

 Ms. Hoang Thi Thu Huong, Department of Legal Affairs (Ministry of Health), said that the mixed tax calculation method and total tax rate must be large enough to impact changes in consumption levels.

-Taxes need to be increased on a regular schedule so that cigarette prices keep up with income growth and gradually move towards the optimal tax rate of 70-75% of retail prices as recommended by WHO.
+Taxes need to be increased gradually so that cigarette prices keep up with income growth and gradually move towards the optimal tax rate of 70-75% of retail prices as recommended by WHO.

-For sugary drinks, the draft proposes a tax rate of 10% on the selling price of manufacturing and importing enterprises.
+For sugary drinks, the draft proposes a 10% tax rate on the selling price of manufacturing and importing enterprises.
 According to calculations, this tax rate will only increase the retail price by 5%.
 Such an increase in retail price is insignificant and not enough to change consumer behavior.

 For example, a soft drink product currently priced at VND10,000/bottle after applying special consumption tax has a selling price of VND10,500/bottle.

-Mr. Nguyen Tuan Lam also said that WHO recommends that taxes on products that are harmful to health should be increased regularly, so that the increase is higher than the increase in inflation and income.
-According to international experience, tax rates have a significant impact in reducing the consumption of products that are harmful to health.
+Mr. Nguyen Tuan Lam also said that WHO recommends that taxes on products harmful to health should be increased regularly, so that the increase is higher than the increase in inflation and income.
+According to international experience, tax rates have a significant impact in reducing the consumption of products harmful to health.

-For sugary drinks in particular, Vietnam should consider applying a sugary beverage tax roadmap to reach a tax rate of 20% of the retail price (ie increasing the manufacturer's selling price by 40%) as recommended by the global WHO, to reduce health risks for future generations.
-In the long term, it is advisable to consider taxing by sugar content or threshold to encourage products with less sugar.
+Regarding sugary drinks, Vietnam should consider applying a sugary drinks tax roadmap to reach a tax rate of 20% of the retail price (ie increasing the manufacturer's selling price by 40%) as recommended by the WHO globally, to reduce health risks for future generations.
+In the long term, taxing by sugar content or threshold should be considered to encourage sugar-reduced products.

 It is expected that the draft will be submitted to the National Assembly for comments in October and approved in May 2025.